romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

   queryOneWithWhereMethods: {
     async updateTags(
       q,
-      // first argument is a queryable instance of tag
+      // first argument is a queryable instance of the tag
       tag: typeof db.tag,
       // tags which article is connected to at the moment
       currentTags: { id: number; name: string }[],
-      // tag names from user parameter to use for the article tags?: string[]
+      // tag names from user parameters to use for the article tags?: string[]
     ) {
       const currentTagNames = currentTags.map(({ name }) => name);